nareshbhatia/react-testing-techniques/README.md

 than excessively mocking at the component or service layer.
 We will talk more about this in the testing techniques section below.

-### Don't be obsessed with code coverage
+### Focus on use case coverage

 There is a tradeoff between time spent writing tests and code coverage.
 Some organizations put undue focus on code coverage.
-Unfortunately this sets the wrong goal for developers - after a certain point, the returns are not worth the effort.
-You start seeing developers gaming the system by writing meaningless tests.
+Unfortunately this sets the wrong goal for developers.
+You start seeing people gaming the system by writing meaningless tests.

 Instead, focus on _use case coverage_.
 Think of all the use cases (including corner cases) that you want to test to feel confident about your code.
 This